SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

     </video>
 </div>

 Monday morning, the day of the competition, it seemed something broke once again.
 This was not great, as we had good runs in our benchmarks the previous night.
-Through thick and thin, we managed to prioritize our runs and got HPL and MLPerf runs and a partial targets of our mystery benchmark, NPB.When the benchmarking period had finished, they revelead the applications.
+Through thick and thin, we managed to prioritize our runs and got HPL and MLPerf runs and a partial targets of our mystery benchmark, NPB.
+When the benchmarking period had finished, they revealed the applications.
 The Mystery Application was an ML one, *Find the Cat*.
 Teams would work to build the best cat recognition model out of a series of images and would find images to test against one another.

 At some point during the competition our network had a vulnerability.
 We were exposing all of our prometheus's node-exporter data.
 Now, while at first the firewall didn't show anything off, this was because the default port for node-exporter was the same as a Rocky Linux default node manager.
 So, while `firewall-cmd` didn't say the name of the port associated with that service, it was the same as `node-exporter`.
 So we disabled, and we were dandy.

 There was also a period where late into the night we accidentally began running two jobs at once.
 Luckily, we were able to stop our jobs before the power was *recorded* 👀.
 You can see what was recorded in the following image.

 ![](/post-media/scc24-postmortem/graph-grafana.png)

+#Aarush will talk about ICON here.

 Overall, it was a very fun experience.
 All of it was.
 During our disassembly of our cluster most of these pieces had to go back to their respective vendor.
 So we had to seperate and ship the parts from here.